-Andree Pruin studied Political Science (Bachelor of Arts), Sociology and Law at the University of Duisburg-Essen, the University of Cologne and the Pázmány Péter Catholic University Budapest from 2012 to 2016.
-He then studied Public Policy and Management (Master of Arts) at the University of Potsdam until 2018.
-During his studies he worked as a student assistant for a parliamentary group in the state parliament of North Rhine-Westphalia and for a member of the German federal parliament.
-Since April 2018, he is a research fellow and doctoral student in the TROPICO-project (Transforming into Open, Innovative and Collaborative Governments).
+Andree Pruin studied political science (Bachelor of Arts), sociology and jurisprudence from 2012 to 2016 at the university of Duisburg-Essen, the University zu Köln and the catholic Péter-Pázmány-University in Budapest.
+From 2016 to 2018 he studied Administrational Science (Master of Arts) at the University of Potsdam.
+During his studies, he had been working as a student assistant for a parliamentary party at the federal state parliament of North Rhine-Westphalia.
+Later he has also been working for a member of the German parliament.
+Since April 2018 he has been working as academic staff and doctoral candidate for the EU-H2020 Forschungsprojekt TROPICO (Transforming into Open, Innovative and Collaborative Governments).

 Andree Pruin's research focuses on political participation and collaborative governance (particularly open government, e-participation and e-democracy).
 His other main interests include parliamentarianism and political parties.

 Winter semester 2019/20: Political participation today and in the future (Bachelor, Seminar)

 Winter semester 2018/19: Political participation today and in the future (Bachelor, Seminar)

 (2020): Pruin, A.: eParticipation as Myth and Ceremony?
 The Case of meinBerlin.
 13th annual meeting of the Forum Junge Staats-, Verwaltungs- und Policy-Forschung (FoJuS) „Zukunft der Verwaltung, Verwaltung der Zukunft“, Helmut-Schmidt-Universität Hamburg, Deutschland, 27. und 28.
 February 2020